Miladeb77/Y2_Genepanel_project/README.md

 ---

+## Contributing
-Feel free to reach out for support or create an issue in the repository for further assistance.
+Feel free to submit pull requests or create issues for bugs, features, or general feedback.